Mid levelconsulting

 Q1

-Walk us through how you would structure a market sizing analysis for a Fortune 500 company considering entry into a new geographic region.
-What frameworks and data sources would you use?
+Walk me through how you would structure a market entry analysis for a client entering a new geographic region.
+What frameworks would you use, and what key metrics would you prioritize?

 Q2